Breastfeeding - an introduction

 Breastfeeding will give your baby the healthiest start possible and there are health benefits for you too.

 Over three quarters of new mums in the UK start breastfeeding, but it is important for your baby’s health to try and continue breastfeeding, as only 1% of mothers continue breastfeeding exclusively up to 6 months as recommended.
-There is support available to help you do this here.
+Find out more about the support available on this NHS page.

 Breast milk and your baby

-Breast milk is the only food or drink babies need in the first six months of life*.
+Breast milk is the only food or drink babies need in the first 6 months of life*.

 Your breast milk changes to meet your baby’s changing needs as they grow and develop:

 - Colostrum (often described as ‘first milk’) is produced in the first few days after birth.
 It is rich in antibodies, which are proteins that play a key role in the baby’s immune system.

 - Two to three days after birth, colostrum changes to a milk that may look thin compared with colostrum, and babies will then begin to take larger volumes of milk.